All items are provided as standard in White – RAL 9010. If you require a different finish, please get in touch.

 Type D trims are used to create a defined recess feature adjacent to door frames and window reveals.
 Inserts can be fitted into the recess to create visual effects, or as part of a retaining system for wall coverings.

 Supplied in 3000mm lengths, extruded from architectural grade aluminium alloy to BS 1474.
 Pre-punched with diagonal fixing slots and holes in the plastering fin suitable for fixing by drywall screws.
-The standard finishes are either white polyester powder coating to RAL 9010, 20% Gloss, or chromate etch primer suitable for direct over-painting on site after fixing.
+The standard finishes are either white polyester powder coating to RAL 9010, 20% Gloss, or unpainted for onsite painting/spraying.
+QIC cannot accept any responsibility for the painted finish of products supplied unpainted.
 Non-standard lengths, factory curving and alternative factory applied finishes are available to special order.

 We utilise either our own fleet of vehicles or external couriers for delivery to your project.
 We aim to deliver next day, stock prevailing, and we receive the order prior to midday.
 Standard delivery for stock products is £ 30.00 to UK mainland.